Board of Directors

 Meanwhile, in 1974, a group of young actors formed the Columbia Civic Players, a nomadic group that performed wherever and whenever space was available – auditoriums, church halls and even local restaurants!
-In 1987 under the direction of Barbara Perry, the "players" were able to lease the former Ghent town hall and renamed it The Ghent Playhouse.
-Following several years of fundraising, construction and renovations to the building, the first show, "Carnival," opened in January 1989 in the new theater - free of charge as to all of the new neighbors in Ghent.
-In 2001 the building was officially purchased from the town and after a successful capital campaign an extensive construction and upgrading program began.
-This project added much needed additional space back stage; dressing rooms, storage and new public restrooms.
-That same year the Columbia Civic Players became officially known as The Ghent Playhouse, Inc..
-Today The Ghent Playhouse continues to thrive and has become a celebrated arts organization in the region.
-During the 2020 Covid19 pandemic the community once again rallied behind the organization raising enough money to keep the theater going during its 20 month closure.
-Additionally the theater was able to upgrade the HVAC system with a new state-of-the-art air filtration system, allowing for a safe and successful 2021 reopening season!
+In 1987, under the direction of Barbara Perry, the “Players” were able to lease the former Ghent Town Hall.
+After several years of fundraising, construction and renovations, the first production, “Carnival,” premiered in January 1989 in their new home, and was presented free of charge to all of its new neighbors in Ghent.
+In 2001, the building was officially purchased from the Town, and after a successful Capital campaign, an extensive construction and upgrade project began.
+The project added much needed additional space backstage that included dressing rooms, more storage and new public restrooms.
+That same year, the group officially became known as The Ghent Playhouse, Inc. Today, the Ghent Playhouse continues to thrive and has become a celebrated arts organization in the region.